lee-zhg/install-OKD-centos7-ibmcloud/README.md

 This repo introduces an efficient and economic alternative to host an OKD/OpenShift v3.11 environment in IBM Cloud (SoftLayer).
 The procedure can be applied to a local machine if your machine had enough resources to host an OKD environment.

 This repository is a set of scripts that will allow you easily install the latest version (3.11) of OKD in a single node fashion.
-What that means is that all of the services required for OKD to function (master, node, etcd, etc.) will all be installed on a single host.
+All of the services required for OKD to function (master, node, etcd, etc.) will all be installed on a single host.

 A single node OKD/OpenShift environment is intended for development, testing and education purpose.
 A single node, fully functioning OKD environment running in IBM Cloud can cost as low as only 25 cents per hour.